viren1408/T-PAIn/README.md

 The script generates a text file (`predphase_pulsar_name.txt`) containing the predicted rotation frequency and absolute phase for the specified observation date.

+## Future Version
+I am working on the following updates which are currently in the testing phase:
+1. The parameter sweep: To have a sweep of parameters like frequency, site,mjd_start, and mjd_end so that the code can predict phase and frequency at multiple parameter values.
+I wrote a skeleton for this when I was testing polyco outputs, I think it could be a useful script to have.
+2. Applying polycos for pulsar gating: This work is currently in progress.
 ```